 Antiperspirants are usually applied under the arms to prevent body odor and control sweating.
 They can be found in a variety of forms, such as a stick, tube, wipes or spray.

-Essentially, antiperspirants react with compounds found in sweat.
-They form a plug in the sweat gland, which prevents the production of liquid sweat.
+Essentially, antiperspirants react with compounds found in sweat and form a plug in the sweat gland, which prevents the production of liquid sweat.
 The chemicals and substances in antiperspirant further react to reduce and prevent unwanted body odor by killing certain bacteria that causes it.

-Zero Sweat Antiperspirant is one of the best rated antiperspirants available and our number 1 pick.
-It uses a clinical strength formula that can protect you for up to 7 days, keeping your pits dry and free form sweat.
+Zero Sweat Antiperspirant uses a clinical strength formula that can protect you for up to 7 days, keeping your pits dry and free form sweat.
 It works by stopping the glands from producing any sweat, and one application can protect you for a whole week.

-Zero Sweat Antiperspirant is the highest strength you will find for over the counter antiperspirant solutions.
 Despite its strength, the formula is very safe; it spent over 2 years in development, being tested and refined until it got FDA approval (something almost no other antiperspirant has achieved).
+For these reasons, it’s our #1 pick.

 This formula combines maximum strength antiperspirant treatment with soothing ingredients from nature, like eucalyptus oil.
 Carpe Antiperspirant Hand Lotion has been independently tested and even praised on shows like Good Morning America.
-One of the great features of this product is that it comes with a lifetime guarantee.
 It is also made in the USA and never tested on animals and is free of parabens, phthalates, formaldehyde, and sulfates.

 Certain Dri Prescription Strength Clinical Antiperspirant is the #1 doctor recommended antiperspirant you can buy without a prescription.
 This antiperspirant roll-on uses aluminum chloride, which is one of the top ingredients used to treat hyperhidrosis.